 We did not do any testing with solvents or other blending agents.

 The core diameter of Cezanne Colored Pencils is 3.3mm.
 Compared to other pencil sets on the market, this falls about average.
 We enjoy color sizes around this range.
-They provide a nice balance between being able to be sharpened to a fine point for detailed areas of a piece while still coverage enough surface area to allow for broad coverage where necessary.
+They provide a nice balance between being able to be sharpened to a fine point for detailed areas of a piece while still covering enough surface area to allow for broad coverage where necessary.

 Packaging and Presentation – 3.5/5

-Cezanne Colored Pencils come in a typical tin case in the larger sizes.
+Cezanne Colored Pencils come in a typical tin case in larger sizes.
 In the smaller sizes, you will have to settle for a lackluster cardboard box.
 As you might expect, the largest sizes will have multiple sleeves of colored pencils.
 This helps to compact the size, protect the pencils, and allow for better categorization.

 The pencils themselves are quite attractive.
 They have a grey upper half and a color-matching lower half.
 And dividing these two color schemes is a semi-gloss silver line.
-This is an attractive stye that helps these pencils stand out from the masses.
+This is an attractive style that helps these pencils stand out from the masses.

 Cost – 3.5/5

-Cezanne Colored Pencils fall squarely in the mid-priced range.
+Cezanne Colored Pencils fall squarely in the mid-price range.
 If you do go with one of the larger sizes, your cost per pencil does drop some.
 Conversely, if you opt for one of the smaller sizes then you will pay a bit more per pencil.

 Considering the quality and performance of these pencils, we feel that this is a fair price.